-The members of The BOA and Executive Management of the Bank are evaluated, pursuing the fulfilment of the conditions and criteria mentioned above, provided that a future revaluation of the members' adequacy is performed when certain events take place that request this action.
+The members of The BOA and Executive Management of the Bank are evaluated, pursuing the fulfilment of the conditions and criteria mentioned above, if a future revaluation of the members' adequacy is performed when certain events take place that request this action.

-The Bank has a Board of Administration whose members are appointed by the General Shareholders Assembly and which exercises all the duties and competencies stipulated by the law on the trading companies and banking legislation, with the purpose of performing the bank object of activity.
+The Bank has a Board of Administrators whose members does the General Shareholders Assembly appoint and which exercises all the duties and competencies stipulated by the law on the trading companies and banking legislation, with the purpose of performing the bank object of activity.